JEBernard/Bank_Account/README.md

 AdvanceMonth():

 This will advance time to the next month and increment the total, savings and trading accounts accordingly.
 The total will be incremented by direct deposit (if set up) savings will be accrue interest every 12 months.
-The trading account will increment based on the CD purchased.

 PrintReceipt():